runtime-env/import-meta-env/docs/guide.md

 ## Getting Started

 - **Step.
-1.** Every project must have a `.env.example.public` file to determines which environment variables will be used.
+1.** Every project must have a `.env.example.public` file to determine which environment variables will be used.

   **.env.example.public**